 - -Vote against the applicable directors if the company fails the gender requirements above.
-In cases where a South African company does meet all of Domini's gender diversity thresholds - -Vote against if the board does not include 30% or two (whichever is greater) black - -Vote against if the board does not include 40% or three (whichever is greater) non-Caucasian (where the information is available)
+In cases where a South African company does meet all of Domini's gender diversity thresholds - -Vote against nominating committee members (or the full board when no nominating committee) if the board does not include 40% or three (whichever is greater) directors who are Black African or from other historically under-represented groups (where the information is available)

-7 Classification of Directors is based on definitions in ISS SRI Policies
+4 Classification of Directors is based on definitions in ISS SRI Policies

-1 Director Diversity/ Competence (cont'd) Attendance at Board and Committee Meetings Generally vote against/withhold from directors (except new nominees) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
+T Director Diversity/ Competence (cont'd) Attendance at Board and Committee Meetings Generally vote against/withhold from directors (except new nominees) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
 New nominees who served for only part of the fiscal year are generally exempted from the attendance policy.
-Acceptable reasons for director absences are generally limited to the following: medical issues/illness; family engagements; and if the director's total service was three meeting or fewer and the director missed only one meeting.
-In cases of chronic poor attendance without reasonable justification, in addition to voting against the director(s) with poor attendance, generally vote against or withhold from appropriate members of the nominating/governance committees or the full board.
+Acceptable reasons for director absences are generally limited to the following: medical issues/illness; family emergencies; and if the director's total service was three meetings or fewer and the director missed only one meeting.
+In cases of chronic poor attendance (i.e. less than 75%) without reasonable justification, in addition to voting against the director(s) with poor attendance, generally vote against or withhold from appropriate members of the nominating/governance committees or the full board.
 If the proxy disclosure is unclear and insufficient to determine whether a director attended at least 75 percent of the aggregate of his/her board and committee meetings during his/her period of service, vote against/withhold from the director(s) in question.
-Overboarded Directors Generally vote against or withhold from individual directors who: - Sit on more than four public company boards; or - Are CEOs (of a public or, where information is available, private forprofit company) companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
+Overboarded Directors Generally vote against or withhold from individual directors who: - Sit on more than four public company boards; or - Are CEOs (of a public or, where information is available, private for-profit company) companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
 Board-Related Classification/ Vote for proposals to repeal classified boards and to elect all directors annually.
-Declassification of the Board Vote against propos sals to classify (stagger) the board of directors.
+Declassification of the Board Vote against proposals to classify (stagger) the board of directors.
 Majority Vote Threshold for Director Elections Generally vote for management proposals to adopt a majority of vote cast standard for directors in uncontested elections.
 Vote against if no carve-out for plurality in contested elections is included.
-Cumulative Voting elimination of cumulative voting or against shareholder proposals to or cumulative voting unless voting at a controlled company (insider) Director and Officer Liability Protection breach of the duty o misconduct or know sals to limit or eliminate entirely director and officer liability for: (i) a of care, (ii) acts or omissions not in good faith or involving intentional ring violations of the law, (iii) acts involving the unlawful purchases tock, (iv) the payment of unlawful dividends, or (v) the receipt of benefits.
+Cumulative Voting Generally vote for elimination of cumulative voting or against shareholder proposals to restore or provide for cumulative voting unless voting at a controlled company (insider voting power >50%) Director and Officer Liability Protection breach of the duty intentional miscond sals to limit or eliminate entirely director and officer liability for: (i) a of care, (ii) acts or omissions not in good faith or involving duct or knowing violations of the law, (iii) acts involving the unlawful aptions of stock, (iv) the payment of unlawful dividends, or (v) the personal benefits.